 and December 31, 2020.
 For those where requirement is not waived, remote instruction CE will be acceptable until December 31, 2020.

-New Mexico - waiving contact hours until December 31, 2020
+New Mexico - extended the waiver of contact continuing education through December 31, 2021

 North Carolina - previously scheduled in-person CE that has been converted to online will be accepted as "in-person"

 Ohio - unlimited continuing education hours may be obtained online through renewal cycles of 2021 and 2022